paularynty/minishell/README.md

 in main.c we added check after tokenizer so we wont exec unintentionally

 in lexer.c add_missing_spaces is fixed, not even sure what did the trick.

+9.1.

+Add_missing_spaces() has been split up to helper functions to meet Norm standars, because of that created add_missing_spaces.c -file and appended it to Makefile srcs and to parser.h